JohnArg/Thesis/README.txt

 when they wish.

 Technical :
 This is a Node.js/Express.js Web App with Handlebars as the templating engine.
-The app starts by executing the adHocEd.js file with Node's command: "node adHocEd.js" (or "nodejs adHocEd.js" for some systems)
+The graphs are made with Joint.js The app starts by executing the adHocEd.js file with Node's command: "node adHocEd.js" (or "nodejs adHocEd.js" for some systems)
 The server runs on localhost:3000.
 For setup, appropriate changes should be made in the /Client/JavaScript/server_url.js file Use the "npm install" command to automatically install the dependencies